by Pastor Tim Burt

 Many, if not most people, have areas in their life where they feel like they are a failure.
 Nothing contributes more to that feeling than having repeatedly failed at efforts to make changes in your life that you deem important—changes you think about regularly—changes that you’ve half-heartedly taken a stab at making.

-Yesterday I talked about posturing yourself for success by praying and reading your Bible and a good resource book regarding the change you desire to make.
+In Part One I talked about posturing yourself for success by praying and reading your Bible and a good resource book regarding the change you desire to make.
 Do so daily for at least two weeks prior to attempting to make the change.
-You can read yesterday’s writing here.

 Today I want to talk about the second thing you must do before you begin your efforts to successfully make changes.
-You must plan!
+The second thing you must do is PLAN!
 You must create a strategy and plan of execution.
 Proverbs 21:5 (NLT) says, “Good planning and hard work lead to prosperity, but hasty shortcuts lead to poverty.”

 When God moved on my heart to create the world’s first public infant changing table, I took three years to read, research, conceive, plan out, and take steps toward what God had put on my heart.
-I believe its one of the reasons I succeeded and that you see them in every public bathroom in American and other places around the world today.
+I believe it is one of the reasons I succeeded and that you see them in every public bathroom in America and around the world today.
 When God moved on my heart to run my first marathon, 26.2 miles, I knew I wasn’t in the physical shape to do it.
 I wasn’t prepared.
-And so I set out a one year goal of preparation and training to prepare for the effort of finishing my first marathon.
+And so I set out a one-year goal of preparation and training to prepare for the effort of finishing my first marathon.
 Whether desires are big or small, they are important if God is giving them to you.
 And planning and execution are critical.
 As this verse says, “Good planning and hard work lead to prosperity…”

-Then you have to bring in the good foods.
+Then you have to bring in good food.
 I have been saying that in all changes, God has a part and you have a part.
-Planning (with the help of the Holy Spirit) and execution of this plan is your part.
-You not only have to get healthy food, you need to learn how to eat appropriate portions (that a good book would tell you how to do.)
+Planning (with the help of the Holy Spirit) and execution of this plan are your part.
+You not only have to get healthy food, but you also need to learn how to eat appropriate portions (that a good book would tell you how to do.)
 And you have to plan AHEAD OF TIME what you are going to eat for the next day and bring that food with you.
-To not do so is to greatly increase your chance of failure.
+For example, when I changed my eating routine, eliminated some bad snacks, and added unsalted nuts which are very healthy.
+But I had to find a small cup that was a good portion to eat from.
+Nuts are good, but eat too many and you’ve created a new problem.
+So, to not properly plan is to stick with previous problems or create new ones and this will increase your chance of failure.
 When you get hungry and don’t have the right foods, you succumb to the wrong ones.
 You’ll grab all the vending machine crap that undermines your effort.
 Build your plan BEFORE you start to execute it and your level of success will increase.
+This is true with anything!

 Pastor Tim Burt